chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 ## Step 1: Deploy the target cluster

-The first step is always to have the target cluster to test deployed.
+The first step is always to deploy a testing cluster.
 For illustration purposes, TiDB is used as a sample cluster.

 You can follow the instructions in the following two documents to deploy a TiDB cluster:

 * [Deploy using kind](https://pingcap.com/docs/tidb-in-kubernetes/stable/deploy-tidb-from-kubernetes-kind/)
 * [Deploy using Minikube](https://pingcap.com/docs/tidb-in-kubernetes/stable/deploy-tidb-from-kubernetes-minikube/)

-## Step 2: Define the experiment config file
+## Step 2: Define the experiment configuration file

 The chaos experiment configuration is defined in a YAML file.
-You need to create your own experiment configuration file, based on the available fields in the sample below:
+You need to create your own experiment configuration file based on the available fields in the sample below:

 ```yaml
 apiVersion: pingcap.com/v1alpha1